Jay Wright (basketball): Sweet Sixteen and Elite Eight runs (2004–2008)

 The 2005–06 season saw the Wildcats ranked in the preseason top four of both major polls, thanks to the return of most players from the previous season.
-Led by seniors Allan Ray and Randy Foye, and an explosive sophomore in Kyle Lowry, the Wildcats lived up to the hype and finished with a 25–4 regular season record, including a 14–2 record in the Big East regular season, which tied them with University of Connecticut for first place in the conference.
+Led by seniors Ray and Foye, and an explosive sophomore in Kyle Lowry, the Wildcats lived up to the hype and finished with a 25–4 regular season record, including a 14–2 record in the Big East regular season, which tied them with University of Connecticut for first place in the conference.

 In the 2006 NCAA tournament, Wright's experienced team earned a No. 1 seed for the first time in school history and posted victories over Monmouth in the first round and Arizona in the second.
 Wright's squad then narrowly edged Boston College to advance to the Elite 8 for the first time since 1988.
 However, the Wildcats run ended there, as they lost to eventual champion Florida.
 This marked the second consecutive year in which Wright's Wildcats were eliminated by the eventual national champion.

 For his performance in the 2005–06 season, Wright received national coach of the year honors from CBS/Chevrolet; the Naismith Awards; and the National Association of Basketball Coaches (NABC).
 He was also named the Big East Coach of the Year.

 The 2006–07 squad had to replace three starters, but thanks in part to the healthy return of Curtis Sumpter, who had missed the previous season with an ACL injury, and McDonald's All-American Scottie Reynolds, the Wildcats made it back to the NCAA tournament for the third straight season.
 With a 22–10 record, they were seeded ninth but lost to Kentucky in the second round.

 In the 2007 offseason, Wright once again came up with a highly rated recruiting class, this time led by McDonald's All-American Corey Stokes and Jordan Brand All-American Corey Fisher.

 The 2007–08 season saw Villanova struggle at times, including a five-game losing streak in the middle of the season.
 Wright and the Wildcats were able to rebound to get a 12 seed (the final at-large seed) in the NCAA tournament.
 They upset fifth-seeded Clemson in round one, and beat Siena in round two to advance to their third Sweet 16 in four years.
 The team once again lost to the eventual champs, which this time was the Kansas Jayhawks.